DistAlgo/distalgo/README.md

   on the terminal running the 'PongNode' (the 5 hex-digit process id values may differ).

+#### Running nodes on multiple hosts

+By default, DistAlgo nodes and processes are only able to communicate with nodes and processes running on the same host.
+This is because they only listen for incoming messages on the interface named 'localhost'.
+The hostname 'localhost' usually resolves to the loopback interface '127.0.0.1', which can only receive messages that were sent from the local host.

+In order to run a distributed DistAlgo system with nodes on multiple hosts, you need to perform two additional operations:

+  1. instruct the DistAlgo processes to listen on an interface that is able to receive network messages from remote hosts, by using the '--hostname'(or equivalently, '-H') command line parameter;

+  2. instruct DistAlgo nodes to connect to an existing node running on a remote host, by using the '--peer'(or equivalently, '-R') command line parameter.

+You can specify either a hostname that resolves to a local interace, or the IP address of a local interface as argument to '-H'.
+To obtain a list of local interfaces and their corresponding IP addresses, use `ifconfig` on Linux systems, or `ipconfig` on Windows.
+The special IP address '0.0.0.0' can be used to indicate all available interfaces on the local host.

+As an example, consider the scenario of running the 'pingpong' program on two hosts, 'jupiter' and 'io'.
+First, start the 'PingNode' on host 'jupiter', instructing the system to listen on all interfaces:

+    jupiter> python -m da -H 0.0.0.0 -n PingNode pingpong.da

+You can now start the 'PongNode' on host 'io', telling it to connect to the node on 'jupiter':

+    io> python -m da -H 0.0.0.0 -R jupiter -n PongNode -D pingpong.da

+The DistAlgo nodes network are conceptually fully connected, so for a new node to join a network of existing nodes, it is sufficient to specify the address of any node in the existing network.
+Continuing the previous example, suppose you want to start another node, 'PongNode2', on the host 'thebe' and have it join the network of 'PingNode' and 'PongNode' already running on 'jupiter' and 'io', then the commands

+    thebe> python -m da -H 0.0.0.0 -R jupiter -n PongNode2 -D pingpong.da

+and

+    thebe> python -m da -H 0.0.0.0 -R io -n PongNode2 -D pingpong.da

+will have the same effect.

 #### Cookies

   In a DistAlgo system involving multiple nodes, a pre-shared secret key,